What Are Your Rights After An Allergic Reaction At A Restaurant?

 Do You Handle Allergic Reaction At A Restaurant Claims On A No Win No Fee Basis?

-Looking for more information on food allergies and related laws for restaurants?
+Looking for more information on common food allergies and related laws for restaurants?
 The resources below provide more useful details on these subject matters.

 NHS Guide to food allergies